praveeninc88/Projects/README.md

 - This project helps to dig deeper and helps in understanding about the two broad kind of projects namely Regression and Classification.
 - How to evaluate the models and figure the best one to implement.
-- Splitting the data for testing and Training.
+- Splitting the data for Testing and Training.
 - Baselining and optimization

 ## 3) Simple Linear Regression to predict the time when Geyser will excite - Old Faithful Geyser Dataset

 ### The Problem Statement

 The scientists, geologists and government authorities have the interest and have engaged in the observations and analysis of the geysers and eruptions throughout several decades.
 Old Faithful is one of the most studied and observed geysers although it is not the largest geyser active currently.
-In this approach, Old Faithful Geyser data is being analyzed with a machine learning approach to support the observations for predicting future behavior of not only geysers, but also the Earth.
+In this approach, Old Faithful Geyser data is being analyzed with a machine learning approach to support the observations for predicting future behaviour of not only geysers, but also the Earth.

 • The dataset of Old Faithful that has been occupied here was obtained from: